esa/pagmo/doc/sphinx/tutorials/multi_objective_transformation.rst

    ((-30665.538671783317,),)
    ((0.0, -92.0, -11.159499691073137, -8.840500308926863, -4.9999999999999964, -3.552713678800501e-15),)

-Of course, you will not get exactly the same results as we did due to the stochastic behavior of the algorithm.
+Due to the stochastic behavior of the algorithm in a single run it might not converge to the exact optimum.
 We invite you to play with the population size and the number of generations to see the behavior of this constraints handling technique.